We may earn money or products from the companies mentioned in this post at no additional cost to you.

 Material?
 33 mil Polykrylar (K80 PVC) makes for a rugged kayak, whether fly fishing or whitewater rafting.

 If you’re a serious angler you want all the bells and whistles of Sea Eagle’s 350fx found further down our list, but if you’re more of a shoreline warrior or need something cheap and easy to get you to spots, then the 330 Sport Kayak is a great bet.
 The 330 comes in one-person and two-person setups are only 26 pounds and are built stable with I-beam construction.
 The 330 also comes with many great accessories like a foot pump, repair kit, and stow bag.
 The Sea Eagle 330 Sport Kayak is also available on Amazon.

 Intex’s Excursion is a great balance between value and quality.
 Ready for fishing, this inflatable sit-in kayak comes with two comfy seats, recessed rod holders, mounting bracket for GPS, aluminum oars, and storage space in stern and bow.
 Constructed of 3-ply PVC, the Excursion resists damage from the sun, oil, and saltwater.
-Accessories include patch kit, oars, and pump.
+Accessories include patch kit, oars, pressure gauge, and pump.
 A great first fishing kayak.